Explore Switzerland

 Food Type: Local

 Those in search of authentic Swiss cuisine prepared to perfection need look no further than the Les Armures.
 This renowned eatery located in the 5-star Hotel Les Armures features three dining rooms for patrons to choose between, namely the Terrace, Salle des Artistes and Carnozet and serves Swiss favourites with a French flair and elegance.
-Try the wild mushroom soup, sliced breaded veal or the roasted duck breast served in a raspberry vinegar sauce.
+Patrons should try the wild mushroom soup, sliced breaded veal or the roasted duck breast served in a raspberry vinegar sauce.
 Open daily for lunch and dinner.
 Reservations recommended.

 Café des Bains